I am a retired employee of New Jersey Bell Telephone Co./Bell Atlantic, with 38 years service at the time of my retirement as a Systems Technician in

 My loving and very supportive wife, Brenda, has put up with my

-collecting habits since the day we got married in 1958; well over 50
+collecting habits since the day we got married in 1958; over 60

 One of the most common questions asked of me is how I got started collecting